 We are trained and equipped to help adults, teenagers, couples, and families with relationships, personal obstacles, past hurts, anxiety, depression, mood disorders, truamas, grief, and addiction recovery.

 If you have a question about Family Matters Counseling please contact us at firstname.lastname@example.org or 830-554-9687

-Jason Carlettini, MA, LPC Intern supervised by Rebecca Easley, MS, LPC-S
+Jason Carlettini, MA, LPC Associate supervised by Rebecca Easley, MS, LPC-S

-I have been married to Mindy since 2003, and we have three children, one in elementary and two teenagers.
 I have had the privilege of serving as a pastor in a variety of settings since 2000, and I received my Master’s from seminary in 2009.
-In 2020, I received a Masters of Counseling degree from Wayland Baptist University and my Licensed Professional Counselor Intern license from the great state of Texas.
-As a Christian, you can expect my faith to have an impact on my perspective and come up in session, but as a counselor, I will never push my faith or beliefs on you.
+In 2020, I received a Masters of Counseling degree from Wayland Baptist University and my Licensed Professional Counselor Associate license from the great state of Texas.
+As a Christian, my faith has an impact on my perspective, but as a counselor, I will never push my faith or beliefs on you.

 My fascination with the field of psychology began in my later teenage years when I learned that my biological father was institutionalized with schizophrenia for most of his adult life.
 As a Pastor for more than twenty years, I have provided countless pastoral counseling sessions with adults, teenagers, engaged couples, and married couples.
 However, I had the desire to get further trained so that I am to be a greater resource to our Bulverde/Spring Branch community by providing counseling services for families.